obfuscatedgenerated/tuyacord/README.md

    cd tuyacord
    pnpm install
    ```
-2. Create a new [Discord Application](https://discord.com/developers/applications) and add a bot to it.
+2. Create a new [Discord Application](https://discord.com/developers/applications) and add a bot to it. **Enable the Presence Intent**.
 Invite the bot to a server where you and the bot are both members.
 No permissions are needed, just a bot scope invite: `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot`
 3. Set up a Tuya IoT Platform project with an IoT Core enrollment.
 4. Copy `.env.example` to `.env` and fill in the required environment variables.
 5. Run the application: